 Fujifilm Pixel Shift Combiner Software – the Fujifilm X-H2

-On a relatively high-spec PC (Ryzen 5 3600, 6/12c/t, 16GB), it will take roughly 15 seconds to combine for more accurate colour (RGB information at every pixel), and around 25 seconds to combine for high-resolution and more accurate colour.
+On a relatively high-spec PC (Ryzen 5 3600, 6/12c/t, 16GB), it took roughly 15 seconds to combine for more accurate colour (RGB information at every pixel), and around 25 seconds to combine for high-resolution and more accurate colour.

 In our test shots, we had a 50% success rate.
-The larger 160MP image also included some rough edges, and we hope that the processing and quality of the results will be improved with future firmware and/or software updates, particularly considering the additional time needed in shooting, storing, and processing the images.
+The larger 160MP image also included some rough edges.
+We hope that the processing and quality of the results will improve with future firmware and/or software updates, particularly considering the additional time needed in shooting, storing, and processing the images.

 ISO and Noise

-Noise performance is very good, with noise well controlled, and particularly impressive results at the lower ISO speeds where you will be able to see the most detail.
-As the ISO speed increases noise also increases, and as expected this has a detrimental effect on the levels of detail recorded in the image.
+Noise performance is very good, well controlled, and with particularly impressive results at the lower ISO speeds where you will be able to see the most detail.
+As the ISO speed increases noise also increases and, as expected, this has a detrimental effect on the levels of detail recorded in the image.

-See additional sample photos taken with the Fujifilm X-H2 and the new Fujijon XF 56mm F1.2 R WR lens.
+See additional sample photos taken with the Fujifilm X-H2 and the Fujifilm XF 56mm f/1.2 R WR lens.

 Video recording